FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 # Cut a Release

+Ideally, the composer commands below would all be run inside a container using the `wordpress:latest` image, which is the default container that would be run when executing `bin/dev`.

+To run the composer commands inside the container, it's just `bin/composer` instead of running it on the host with `composer`.

 1. Update the Changelog at the end of readme.txt

 2. Update the plugin version in the header comments of `index.php`